Battle of Canhe Slope: Prior Later Yan–Northern Wei relations

 Murong Chui, displeased that Tuoba Gui did not personally come to pay tribute, interrogated Tuoba Yi, but allowed him to depart.
 Tuoba Yi reported to Tuoba Gui that, in his opinion, Murong Chui was old, his crown prince Murong Bao was weak, and that Murong Chui's brother Murong De the Prince of Fanyang was overly ambitious, which should cause internal problems for Later Yan upon Murong Chui's death.
 He opined that while Tuoba Gui should not attack Later Yan at that time, once Murong Chui died, there would be opportunity to do so.
 Despite his planning, however, he continued joint operations with Later Yan, and in 390 and 391, he and Murong Lin defeated the Helan (賀蘭), Hetulin (紇突鄰), and Hexi (紇奚) tribes together.

 However, later in 391, an incident would occur that would cause the states to break relations.
-Tuoba Gui sent his brother Tuoba Gu (拓拔觚) to offer tributes to Murong Chui.
+Tuoba Gui sent his brother Tuoba Gu (拓跋觚) to offer tributes to Murong Chui.
 Murong Chui's sons and brothers had Tuoba Gu detained and ordered Tuoba Gui to offer good horses in exchange for Tuoba Gu's freedom.
 Tuoba Gui refused and further broke relations with Later Yan, entering into an alliance with Later Yan's rival for legitimate succession to Former Yan, Western Yan's emperor Murong Yong.

 Tuoba Gu, meanwhile, was kept under detention by Later Yan, albeit treated as an honored guest otherwise.
-In 394, when Murong Chui led a campaign against Western Yan that eventually led to Western Yan's destruction, Tuoba Gui sent a relief force, commanded by his cousin Tuoba Qian (拓拔虔) the Duke of Chenliu and the general Yu Yue (庾岳), but was unable to save Western Yan.
+In 394, when Murong Chui led a campaign against Western Yan that eventually led to Western Yan's destruction, Tuoba Gui sent a relief force, commanded by his cousin Tuoba Qian (拓跋虔) the Duke of Chenliu and the general Yu Yue (庾岳), but was unable to save Western Yan.